jaalday/jaalday/README.md

 Hey there!
 I'm Jaclyn, a fresh-faced software developer with a love of cats and painting.
 Before diving into the world of coding, I spent years as a vet tech, caring for furry companions and learning the art of problem-solving.

-I enjoy the creative side of coding and making things look aesthetically pleaing as well as functional.

 When I'm not coding, you can find me painting or watching movies with my cats.
 <!---